Akshit-Patel/Autonomous-Indoor-Drone/README.md

 3.)
 Instructions to launch flipkart world with more than 3 gates

 4.)
-Update Camera position on drone
+Update Camera position on drone- Some issues

 5.)
 Make readme clean